ismailCrafts/Blog_Project/readme.md

 ---

-## License

-No license file was included in the repository.
-Without an explicit license, the project is effectively "All rights reserved".
-If you intend to open-source this project, add a license (for example MIT, Apache-2.0, or GPL) by adding a `LICENSE` file.

----

 ## Notes & known issues

 - Some Python files contain placeholder lines (literal `...`) which suggest parts of the implementation may be missing or were redacted.
 Please inspect and restore full implementations in `blog_app/models.py` and `blog_app/views.py` where necessary.